 Most People Lose Money With Tupperware MLM

-The Tupperware earnings disclosure reveals that only 0.12% of all participants make over $32k each year … But it also reveals that 96.92% of members earn much less than $700 a year generally!
+The Tupperware earnings disclosure shows that just 0.12% of all participants earn over $32k per year.
+In contrast, a staggering 96.92% of members generally earn much less than $700 annually.

 Descending Trend In Google

-While doing the research for this Tupperware MLM review, I noticed that the trend regarding this business is in decline.
+During my research for this Tupperware MLM review, I observed a declining trend in this business.

 Tupperware MLM Reviews & Complaints